 Passage of Constitutional Carry does not abolish existing permit systems or their corresponding reciprocity agreements.
 It merely provides law-abiding citizens with an alternative avenue for armed self-defense.

 Passing Constitutional Carry in state legislatures across the country is a key goal of the National Association for Gun Rights’ State Legislative program.
 The National Association for Gun Rights’ activists successfully passed Constitutional Carry in Wyoming in 2011.

 Constitutional Carry is law in Vermont, Alaska, Arizona and Wyoming.

 - Colorado: Two Constitutional Carry bills have been introduced, one in each chamber.
 SB-25 (Neville) has been procedurally killed in committee.
 HB-1092 (Priola) was on third reading but they sent it back to Judiciary to clear up a language dispute.

 - Georgia: HB-679 (Spencer) is in Public Safety & Homeland Security.
 It was heard on February 13th, but the committee’s chair, Republican Ann Purcell, refused to allow an up or down vote.
 Georgia’s important “crossover” deadline has since passed, but there is still time to add it as an amendment to another gun bill.

 - Iowa: Working with our ally Iowa Gun Owners, two Constitutional Carry bills have been introduced in Iowa (HF-291 and HF-2113).
 They are in the Public Safety Committee.
-Again, Republican leadership has blocked the vote in effort to quietly kill both bills, but pressure to revisit this legislation is mounting.
+Again, Republican leadership has blocked the vote in an effort to quietly kill both bills, but the pressure to revisit this legislation is mounting.

 - Kentucky: HB 280 (Harmon) is in the House Judiciary Committee.